 - Encourage them to seek help and support if they have not done so already.
-Ensure they are aware of Aberdeenshire Council's Employee Assistance Programme, where they can access telephone counselling support free of charge. - Consider putting an emergency plan in place for mental health emergencies.
+Ensure they are aware of Aberdeenshire Council's Employee Assistance Programme (counselling service) where they can access face to face and telephone counselling support free of charge. - Consider putting an emergency plan in place for mental health emergencies.
 For example, it would be useful to agree what course of action to take if your employee starts showing behaviour which may appear worrying, or out of character.